fastrgv/RufasCube/README.md

 ## Build instructions for RufasCube:

-Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux binary, rufascube_gnu, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SFML, SDL2
+Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux binary, rufascube_gnu, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
+SDL2, SFML, FLAC, ogg, vorbis, & openal.

-No Makefile is provided, but build scripts are used.
-Suggestions for improving the build process are welcome.
+No Makefile is provided, but build scripts are used;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Only GNAT is required.

 -------------------------------------------------------
-MacOSX => ocmp.sh:
+MacOSX => ocmpss0.sh:

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
 I used this to build the executable that I deliver, named rufascube_osx.
 Macs with a recent but standard configuration of OS-X should be able to rebuild using this script.

 ------------------------------------------------------
-GNU/Linux => scmp.sh:
+GNU/Linux => lcmpss.sh or lcmp.sh:

-utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./libs/.
+utilizes the uncommon relocatable libraries (mainly GLFW, SFML) that are delivered in this bundle under ./libs/.
 This is used to build the dynamically-linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
 This was used to create the executable named rufascube_gnu.
 If it doesn't run on your linux distro, you will have to try to build the executable yourself.
-In that case, it is hoped that this script (scmp.sh) will work for you.
+In that case, it is hoped that this script (lcmpss.sh) will work for you.
 The intent was to provide all the needed interface/include files under ./libs/.

 If the delivered linux binary does not run...

 * Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script scmp.sh.
+* Rerun the compile script lcmp.sh.

 ### Link Problems during linux build: